c3lang/c3-web/src/content/docs/Language Fundamentals/basic-types-and-values.md

 Note how `uint` also has the `u` suffix.

+The use of type casts instead of these deprecated numeric suffixes results in better readability because the numeric suffixes create more visual noise when reading the numbers compared to type cast syntax.

+There are "experimental" `LL` and `ULL` suffixes for `int128` and `uint128` that have been added recently though.

 ## Booleans

 A `bool` will be either `true` or `false`.
 Although a bool is only a single bit of data, it should be noted that it is stored in a byte.
+(Note that a byte contains 8 bits on almost all modern computers, though this is not a physical necessity and computers with unusual bit widths have existed, especially historically and for special purposes.)

 ```c
 bool b = true;